21 Brilliant Hacks for Dental Floss You’ll Start Using All the Time

 Hang home accents

 Floss is strong and stretchy, making it a great option when you’re hanging accessories around the house.
 Plus, unlike braided wire, it won’t ruin the paint on the wall behind.
 Try attaching floss to not-too-heavy paintings, frames, and more.
-Avoid these common picture hanging mistakes.
+Check out more incredible uses for things you would normally toss.

 Slide off fresh cookies